msmagoo87/service-orchestration-tech-test/README.md

 ### Infrastructure

 The infrastructure that is set up here is a deployment with 2 replicas which uses a config map and volume mount approach to mount the redis configuration file on to the pod for the service to use.
 The service retrieves this config file from `/etc/config/service.cfg`.
 We are also installing nginx to front the service with a load balancer ingress which can be wired up to aws ALB controller and externalDNS to manage an AWS Route53 Zone.
 And, of course, we are installing a redis cluster which sets up a single master and single replica.

+### Technology

+I used [colima](https://github.com/abiosoft/colima) for a local install of kubernetes and docker, which allowed me to build the image in my local docker cache and the colima kubernetes instance was able to pull from it.
+This means that I could just run `make build` to create my local image tagged `pw/crudservice:latest` and the [deployment](./k8s/deployment.yaml) which pulls that image will pull it successfully from my local docker without ever reaching out to a remote registry.
+In a real environment, the image would be hosted in ECR or the like and there would potentially be the need for `imagePullSecrets` or IAM permissions on nodegroups in the case of EKS.